dgcor/DGEngine/DGEngine.core/docs/drawables/shape.md

 Properties in **bold** are required.

 When you `anchor` shapes, keep in mind the shape's `position` and `size` are used to position the shape, not the position of the vertices.

+The drawing position of points is off by 1, so you need to add 1 to fix it (OpenGL related).

 ### Examples